 Some models may leak a black, oily substance after use.
 Others may have spring issues over time which diminish tension and resistance.

 Solid construction and heavy-duty padding provide comfort while minimizing injury.
 An ergonomic and stable workout.
 Adjustable for height.
-Assist handles help w/balance.
+Assist handles help with balance.
 Reasonable price.

 Misaligned and off-center parts make using this difficult out of the box.
 People taller than 6' may have trouble using the machine.